 The SEC supports the PDT rule on your behalf and FINRA supports the rule on the behalf of the industry.
 There was a time I didn’t like this rule.
-But since I’ve been teaching for the last decade I’ve come to appreciate it.
+But since I’ve been teaching for the last decade, I’ve come to appreciate it.

-#1 Cut Losses Fast
+#1) Cut Losses Fast

-So learn this now, before you even start: Cut losses quickly.
+Learn this now, before you even start: Cut losses quickly.

-#2 Fine Tune With Small Accounts
+#2) Fine-Tune With Small Accounts

-I force myself to play small to be a better teacher and a better trader.
-I’m more conservative and I don’t let my ego get in the way.
-I recommend you have several small accounts once you’re ready — spread it out and fine-tune your strategy and discipline.
+I force myself to play small to be a better teacher and trader.
+My trading is more conservative and I keep my emotions out of my trades.
+I recommend you start with a small account once you’re ready.
+Then, fine-tune your strategy and discipline.

-#3 Avoid Leverage
+#3) Avoid Leverage

 Don’t use leverage.
 Ever.
 I hope you heed this advice.

-#4 Never Stop Learning
+#5) Never Stop Learning

 I can’t repeat this enough: Never stop learning.

 Join My Trading Challenge

-The Bottom Line
+How to Become a Day Trader: The Bottom Line